colbrew/PixelStarTest/README.md

 # PixelStarTest

-This is a prototype of a random sprite-based starfield creator for VR.
+This is a Unity prototype of a random sprite-based starfield creator for VR.